University of Tennessee Knoxville

 - PARR (Post Anesthesia Recovery Room)

-Employment time in neonatal and/or pediatric ICU is considered to be very advantageous and may count toward the minimum one-year critical care criterion.
+Employment time in neonatal and may count toward the minimum one-year critical care criterion.

 A minimum GPA of 3.0 (on a 4.0 scale)